Tag descriptor

 Why I stopped inheriting from ruby’s core Array class

-An article, posted almost 3 years ago filed in workbook, gem, rubygems, ruby, inheritance & performance.
+An article, posted more than 3 years ago filed in workbook, gem, rubygems, ruby, inheritance & performance.

 Inheritance is considered bad practice for quite some time now (Gamma, Helm, Johnson & Vlissides, 1994).
 Little did I know when I started the ‘workbook’-project in 2012 (note that I don’t have a computer science background).